Restaurants

 Make no mistake.
 This list is not comprehensive.
 And there are very, very few vegan-only restaurants.
 You won't find much raw in our list either.
 Cold food simply doesn't to us have the comfort factor that you need after battling icy winds and stressed commuting hordes on the mean streets of England.

 You'll read lots of guidebooks and websites that tell you about the abundance of restaurants in London and Brighton.
 They'll tell you about places that have 5 stars and awards commending them as the Vegetarian Restaurant of the Year.
 You probably won't find many of them here, either because they fail the pot plant test or because they serve vegetable stodge where one dish looks much the same as the other.
 Or perhaps because they have ubiquitous 60s varnished pine tables and stainless steel water goblets (You know the kind).
-We relent sometimes (see Food for Thought) but mainly because these places are institutions.
+We relent sometimes (we loved Food for Thought before it was a casualty of rising Covent Garden rents) but mainly because these places are institutions.
 You go because they are part of the fabric of London, but they are not, however much we love their existence, sexy.
 Food should be fun and exciting.
 There is, to quote Bernard Shaw, no sincerer love than the love of food.

 Comments and complaints welcome.
 You may not agree with our opinions.
 Log onto the blog and rant away!

 You'll read lots of guidebooks and websites that tell you about the abundance of restaurants in London and Brighton.
 They'll tell you about places that have 5 stars and awards commending them as the Vegetarian Restaurant of the Year.
 You probably won't find many of them here, either because they fail the pot plant test or because they serve vegetable stodge where one dish looks much the same as the other.
 Or perhaps because they have ubiquitous 60s varnished pine tables and stainless steel water goblets (You know the kind).
-We relent sometimes (see Food for Thought) but mainly because these places are institutions.
+We relent sometimes (we loved Food for Thought before it was a casualty of rising Covent Garden rents) but mainly because these places are institutions.
 You go because they are part of the fabric of London, but they are not, however much we love their existence, sexy.
 Food should be fun and exciting.
 There is, to quote Bernard Shaw, no sincerer love than the love of food.

 Comments and complaints welcome.
 You may not agree with our opinions.
 Log onto the blog and rant away!